mm-zamora/Hello_World/README.md

 - There is not a program to run, this is just a practice setup.

 **##Additional Information** 💻
-- This is mt first Github repository.
+- This is my first Github repository.
 I am curious to learn more about how to use GitHub.